 Suit shirt options

 Sporting a button up without a tie below your blazer looks incredibly sleek.
 Button it all the way or leave one or two undone at the top for a masculine chest appearance.
+Make sure you get yourself a great set of collar stays to ensure your collar looks crisp and not looking wonky.
 Wearing a thin sweater instead of a button up is also a great alternative if you’re unsure about leaving your buttons exposed.

 For an even more casual look, pair your blazer with a crisp crewneck or V-neck t-shirt.
 Sport this style with caution though, since you’ll be left in just a tee in the event you have to take your blazer off throughout the day.
 It’s usually best to stick to a solid color tee, because designs can make them look too informal.